Data Alerts

 Introduction

 Data Alerts allow users to receive automatic notifications when the data meets certain conditions, so they can make timely and strategic decisions for their business.
+You can also send Data Alerts to a webhook endpoint, turning a dashboard condition into an event that triggers work in another system.

 How Data Alert works